Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Adley Rutschman will take on the Detroit Tigers and Kerry Carpenter on Sunday at 1:35 PM ET, in the final of a three-game series at Oriole Park at Camden Yards.
+Kyle Gibson will take the mound first for the Baltimore Orioles on Thursday against Nick Maton and the Detroit Tigers.
+First pitch is at 6:40 PM ET for this first game in a four-game series.

-The Orioles are the favorite in this one, at -190, while the underdog Tigers have +155 odds to play spoiler.
-The over/under for the game is set at 8 runs.
+The Orioles are the favorite in this one, at -160, while the underdog Tigers have +135 odds to win.
+The over/under for the matchup is listed at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.